 - Promote your book: he used paid advertising such as Facebook/Instagram ads, Google Ads, Amazon ads.
-He ran paid ebook promotions through book promotion sites that send out daily emails to their subscribers such as BookGorilla, FussyLibrarian, BargainBooksy, Booksends, Ereader News Today.
+He ran paid ebook promotions through book promotion sites that send out daily emails to their subscribers, e.g. BookGorilla, FussyLibrarian, BargainBooksy, Booksends, and Ereader News Today.

 - Record an audiobook: according to Rob, there are lots of options for getting narrators and producers to help you record an audiobook.
-Audiobooks continue to be on the rise with 148% sales growth from 2010 to 2015 and audiobooks can be a significant percentage of your sales.
+Audiobooks continue to be on the rise with 148% sales growth from 2010 to 2015.
+Don’t miss out on audiobooks as a significant percentage of your sales.

 Arguably the most well-known self-publishing success story is E.L.
 James’ 50 Shades of Grey trilogy.
 She self-published the first book in 2011 as an ebook and print (on demand paperback) through an independent publisher.
 What began as Twilight fan-fiction, soon became a world-known bestseller.

-Despite the mixed critical responses, Fifty Shades of Grey alone has sold over 100 million copies worldwide, and the book holds the record for the fastest selling paperback which made her the richest of self-published authors.
+Despite the mixed critical responses, Fifty Shades of Grey alone has sold over 100 million copies worldwide.
+The book holds the record for the fastest-selling paperback, making her the richest of award-winning self-published authors.

 She promoted the book on FanFiction.net by publishing episodic pieces based on the Twilight series.
 Another thing that has helped the book became world known is how accessible it is.
 Erotic novels are popular, and commercial books have a good chance at finding a readership.

 She already established a following of fans by offering her writing for free on websites.
 She had readers who wanted to read more, so she wrote more.
 Remember, you need to build a reader base and to get that you need to give away some writing for free and then publish.